Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 If you’re only interested in removing small amounts of hair, a lower-end system that comes in around $200 and requires replacement cartridges is usually a good option.

-If you plan to use the device all over your body or for larger areas such as the legs or chest, a higher-end model will cost about $449.
-A unit that requires replacement cartridges may be a better value compared to paying less for the machine but buying new cartridges over time.
+If you plan to use the device all over your body or for larger areas such as the legs or chest, a higher-end model will cost about $450.
+A unit that requires replacement cartridges may be a better bang for your buck compared to paying less for the machine but buying new cartridges over time.

 A. For up to 24 hours after using the device, you may experience mild redness in the skin, but it usually goes away on its own.